baldurbjarnason/this-is-not-a-book/Writing_a_fugue.md

 designed conclusion.

 I work with an artists’ collective called Circumstance.
-Our work gets a disproportionate amount of attention in this book, because I know it very well.
+Our work gets a disproportionate amount of attention here, because I know it very well.
 We don’t set out to make Transmedia projects, but some of our work falls into that category through critique, or misplaced marketing.
 We generally make work in public spaces with audio played through